 You’re not doing them a favor.
 You’re hiring — they provide your services, and you pay.
 But unfortunately, some clients have that tone that says, “they are offering a favor.”
 I’m not sure what your news channels say about other countries, but you should know it is half the story.
 Not everyone is as helpless as you think.

-Hire content writers from anywhere you want.
-Lucky for you if it costs less.
-But you are not supposed to talk about low quality when your pay is low quality.
+Lucky for you if it costs less to hire someone from another country.
+But you’re not supposed to talk about low quality when your pay is low.

 #5.
 You just want money